Sharjeel Memon

+Sharjeel Inam Memon has once again become a member of the Sindh Assembly by winning the elections of February 2024.

+Sharjeel Inam Memon has been made a senior minister and given three ministries portfolios of transport and mass transit, excise, taxation, narcotics and control department. in the government to be formed for the 2024 elections.

 Early life and education

 He was born on 14 June 1974 in Hyderabad, Pakistan.

-He earned the degree of Master of Arts in Economics from the University of Sindh and Bachelor of Engineering in Civil Technology from the Mehran University of Engineering and Technology.
+He earned the degree of Master of Arts in economics from the University of Sindh and a Bachelor of Engineering in Civil Technology from the Mehran University of Engineering and Technology.